Svobyyy/Ecommerce/README.md

 # ShopWithUs

-E-shop with the ability to add products to a cart and filter by various parameters.
+E-shop with the ability to add products to a cart, filter by various parameters, buying products and singing in/up.

 ## How to use